On-site storage is only available at 2 locations:

 If your garbage disposal has stopped working or it’s making a clunking or buzzing sound, more than likely it is due to a jam from something that was put into the disposal.
 This is considered a tenant charge as it is not considered normal wear.
-Should your disposal jam, maintenance can come fix the disposal and the service will be charged at a minimum of $45/hr + tax, 1 hour minimum.
+Should your disposal jam, maintenance can come fix the disposal and the service will be charged at a minimum of $50/hr + tax, 1 hour minimum.
 Grease, artichoke peels, potato peels, onion peels, celery peels, oil, egg shells, plastic, fruit seeds and cores, banana peels, rice, popcorn kernels, pasta noodles and bones are some items that should never be put into the disposal.
 Some other things we’ve seen jam a disposal include coffee grounds, broken glass, stickers from fruit, coins and even rocks.
 Please refer to this video if you would like to try and troubleshoot the problem on your own:

 I want to add someone to my lease.
 What’s the process?

 If you would like to add another tenant to your current lease, the incoming tenant will first need to apply.
-Upon approval, all parties will sign a roommate addition addendum and you will be charged a $25 roommate addition fee (depending on your specific Lease terms).
+Upon approval, all parties will sign a roommate addition addendum and you will be charged a $25 or $50 roommate addition fee (depending on your specific Lease terms).
 With the addition of a roommate, rent may increase depending on unit type and number of occupants.
-For example, if there are 2 people in a studio or 1 bedroom, there will be an additional $25/month charged for the second occupant, as rental rates are based off of single occupancy per bedroom.
+For example, if there are 2 people in a studio or 1 bedroom, there will be an additional $35/month charged for the second occupant, as rental rates are based off of single occupancy per bedroom.

 I want to move out, but my roommate wants to stay.
 What do I do?

 If you are needing to vacate your lease early, but your roommate is going to stay, there is an Early Vacate Fee of between $150-$250 (depending on your Lease terms) per outgoing tenant.
 All tenants on the lease will sign a roommate removal addendum, which will take you out of the lease.
 In the event of a roommate swap, the incoming tenant will need to apply.
-Upon approval, the outgoing tenant will be charged the Early Vacate Fee, the incoming tenant will be charged the $25 roommate addition fee (depending on your Lease terms) and all parties will sign a roommate swap addendum.
+Upon approval, the outgoing tenant will be charged the Early Vacate Fee, the incoming tenant will be charged a $25 or $50 roommate addition fee (depending on your Lease terms) and all parties must sign a roommate swap addendum

 How do I vacate my lease early?

-If you need to get out of your lease prior to the expiration, you will be responsible to find a tenant to take over the remainder of your lease.
+If you need to get out of your lease prior to the expiration date, you will be responsible to find a tenant to take over the remainder of your lease.
 Interested parties will apply through management to determine approval.
-Once approved, all parties will come to the office by appointment only to sign the lease transfer paperwork.
+Once approved, all parties must sign the lease transfer paperwork.
 The incoming tenant will be taking over the lease terms, the condition of the apartment as is and the security deposit originally paid.
 We recommend negotiating with the incoming tenant about reimbursing you for part or all of the deposit.
 And there will be an early vacate fee of $150 or $250 (depending on your Lease) per outgoing tenant due at signing.
 For more information, please refer to the following link: Early Vacate Policy

 My lease expiration is nearing.
 What is the move-out procedure?